Mastering PHP Object-Oriented Programming: A Comprehensive Guide

 Explanation:

-, so it cannot be accessed directly outside the class. - Public methods
+• The $salary property is marked as private, so it cannot be accessed directly outside the class.

-are used to modify and retrieve the value of$salary
+• Public methods setSalary and getSalary are used to modify and retrieve the value of $salary.

 Inheritance